PyScreenReader/PyScreenReader/doc/source/reference/virtual_widgets/virtual_text_input_widget.rst

    Provides functionality for selection, cursor insertion point, and text area mode.

-   Inherited from VirtualWidget
+   Inherited from :class:`VirtualWidget`

    .. method:: __init__() -> None

      Create a new VirtualTextInputWidget instance.

    .. method:: get_insertion_point() -> int

      Get the current cursor location in the text input, represented by an index starting at 0.

    For example, in "A|BCDEFG", this function returns 1.